Black History Month banners in this guide by Melissa Rothman (2023)

 To celebrate and honor the lives of Black Americans, we've chosen some works to spotlight.
 Click the book/video covers for a direct link to the catalog listing.
 Enjoy!

-University Libraries are partnering with the English department and the National Council of Teachers of English for the National African American Read-In (AARI).
-Established in 1990 by the Black Caucus of the National Council of Teachers of English to make literacy a significant part of Black History Month, the AARI will be held at Ekstrom Library on Monday, February 12, 2024, from 10am - 2pm.
+Join us at Ekstrom Library for the 35th National African American Read-In (AARI) on Monday, February 10, 2025, from 11 a.m. – 2 p.m.
 Participants from across campus and the community will read excerpts from works by their favorite Black authors.
 The event will have free books and book raffles, but individuals must be present to win.
 To sign up for a reading time, please contact Joan D'Antoni at joan.dantoni@louisville.edu or 852-6801.
-Walk-ins are accepted.
+For mor information visit: https://louisville.campuslabs.com/engage/event/10952244

 This Web portal is a collaborative project of the Library of Congress and the National Endowment for the Humanities, National Gallery of Art, National Park Service, Smithsonian Institution, United States Holocaust Memorial Museum and U.S. National Archives and Records Administration.